-Subsection 1730 of the Standards of Practice makes similar observations and provides useful guidance in the setting of appropriate assumptions.
+Section 1730 of the Standards makes similar observations and provides useful guidance in the setting of appropriate assumptions.

 To assess existing experience, the actuary may complete a unit expense study (one such example is detailed in Appendix A) or use an appropriate existing expense study.
 The steps for completing an expense study are laid out below: